Post Nut Election Clarity

 Sometimes the things we think we’ve killed and buried are still very much alive.
 How those terrible things can rise from their poorly dug graves when we don’t properly lay them to rest.
 How they take, and they take, until we make it right; for the living are the envy of all the dead.

 They rose from the mud, mangled, ugly, and unloved.
 They reached out with longing limbs, and I burned every one of them that dared to touch me.
-Only after staring at my own singed flesh did I see that the only thing I was killing—was me.
+Only after staring at my own singed flesh did I see that the only thing the fires of my wrath was burning—was me.

 So I went down.
 Way, way down to that great graveyard within myself, and finally let the dead have their say.
 They showed me the path I sought was always the path I’d avoided.
 That way meant going back, and I had come so far from that awful place.
 Together we traced the fractures back to their foundation, and gazed upon all I had refused to see.
 Staring at the epicenter of every tremor in my life that caused the earth to open up to swallow me, I did not blink.